 - Peaches: What fruit goes well with Burrata?
 Make this salad year round by substituting winter fruits such as apricots, nectarines or pears.

-How To Make This Recipe – It’s So Easy
+How To Make Peach Burrata Salad – It’s So Easy

 We’ll start with the vinaigrette, which is the key to the unique flavor of this Peach Burrata Salad.

 Step 1: Make the pickled shallots.
 In a bowl, simply combine the sliced shallots and add vinegar, sugar, salt and pepper.
 Give it a good stir and let it sit for about 15 minutes.
 Then add the sliced peaches and give them a good toss to coat with the vinaigrette.

 Step 2: Finish it up.
 How to serve this peach burrata salad.
 Place burrata cheese on in the center of a complimentary color platter.
 Green works well here, like this Le Creuset Green Serving Platter.
 Arrange the peaches around the burrata cheese and add some fresh basil leaves here and there.
 Sprinkle with lime zest and add a few slices of lime for decoration.
 Serve and swoon.